grafana/grafana-amazonprometheus-datasource/docs/sources/configure.md

 ## Provision the data source

+You can define and configure the data source in code so it's reproducible across environments.
+This section covers provisioning with a Grafana YAML file and with Terraform.

+### Provision with a YAML file

 You can define the data source in YAML files as part of Grafana's provisioning system.
 For more information, refer to [Provisioning Grafana](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/administration/provisioning/#data-sources).

 The following example provisions the data source with the **Access & secret key** provider: